10 Things That Complete Every Animator’s Desk

-So whether you’d like to treat this post as a ‘gifts for animators’ resource, you’re an animator that wants to improve their abilities, or if you’re just a bloody generous production manager that wants to treat your animators – read on to find out what an animators desk isn’t complete without.
+Whether you'd like to treat this post as a 'gifts for animators' resource or you're an animator that wants to improve their abilities – read on to find out what an animators desk isn't complete without.

 There's something charming about putting down a stylus and doing some good old fashioned hand-drawn animation.
 It's pretty trendy right now, too.
 Just look at Cuphead, a video game that blew us all away with its 24 frames-per-second hand-drawn visuals based on 1930's cartoons that displayed a style never before seen in video gaming.

 It can be mighty refreshing to dabble in more traditional media on occasion.
 Squinting at a screen all day does take its toll, you know.